-(1) Click the right mouse button in the category list to open the context menu, as shown above.

-- 1 New: New material type. - 2 Delete: Deletes the newly created material type. - 3 Edit: Modifies the name of the new material type. - (4) Import: Select the folder and import the folder's material images. - (5) Import cpr: Select the cpr format file and import the material. - 6 Export cpr: Export the material in the catalog to cpr format - (2) Right-click on the material image or on a blank space to open a context menu to remove or add materials.
+- (1) Click the right mouse button in the category list to open the context menu, as shown above. - 1 New: New material type. - 2 Delete: Deletes the newly created material type. - 3 Edit: Modifies the name of the new material type. - (4) Import: Select the folder and import the folder's material images. - (2) Right-click on the material image or on a blank space to open a context menu to remove or add materials.

-- 1 External images can be in jpg, png, dds formats. - 2 You can drag an external image into workspace, select the paint method and object to paint it.
+- 1 External images can be in jpg, png, dds formats. - 2) You can drag an external image into workspace, select the paint method and object to paint it.